termux/proot-distro/README.md

 `TARBALL_STRIP_OPT`: how many leading path components should be stripped when extracting rootfs archive.
-The default value is 1 because all default rootfs tarballs store contents in a sub directory.
+The default value is 1 because all default rootfs tarballs store contents in a subdirectory.

 `TARBALL_URL`: a Bash associative array of root file system tarballs URLs.